 Best Variations Of Hammer Curl

-There are many different ways to do hammer curls to keep your workout routine fresh and challenge your muscles in different ways.
+Do hammer curls in different ways to keep your workout routine fresh and challenge your muscles.
 Here are a few popular hammer curl variations you can try:

 1. Cable Hammer Curl